Early Education Philosophy

 Check dates for upcoming Tours of our Center.

 We offer separate programs for toddlers (18 months to two years old) and for preschoolers (three to six years old).
+Due to COVID-19 we are not providing childcare for children younger than 3 years old.

 A catered breakfast, lunch and afternoon snack are included with tuition.